We Got Married: Pit-a-Pat Shake

 MBC aired a new show based on We Got Married.
 The emphasis of the show was described as a shift from married life to the dating period.
 The head producer of Pit-a-Pat Shake was the original producer of We Got Married, when couples such as Seo In-young and Crown J as well as Shin Ae and Alex aired.
 The success of the earliest and most memorable couples gave people high hopes for the pilot.
 A Lunar Year Special was filmed and aired as the pilot episode.

-The female idols in the spin-off Pit-a-Pat Shake were KARA's Seungyeon, After School's Lizzy, SISTAR's Hyorin, and SECRET's Sunhwa.
-Super Junior's Sungmin was partnered with Hyorin.
-MBLAQ's Lee Joon was paired with Lizzy, actor Lee Tae-sung with Seungyeon and comedian Park Heeson with Sunhwa.
+The female idols in the spin-off Pit-a-Pat Shake were KARA's Seungyeon, After School's Lizzy, SISTAR's Hyolyn, and SECRET's Sunhwa.
+Super Junior's Sungmin was partnered with Hyolyn, MBLAQ's Lee Joon with Lizzy, actor Lee Tae-sung with Seungyeon, and comedian Park Heeson with Sunhwa.

 Chinese version

 The Chinese version of We Got Married paired Korean and Chinese celebrities.
 Two out of three pairings were international: T-ara's Hyomin and Super Junior's Kyuhyun.
 It was produced by MBC to commemorate the twentieth anniversary of South Korea's diplomatic ties with China.
 It aired as a Valentine's Day special in China on an entertainment channel of Shanghai Media Group and on MBC on 25 February but with only the Korean segments.